bplmaps/glitches-at-lmec/march-lions-lambs/README.md

 The Lions and Lambs of March
 =================

-A pretty simple web infoviz looking at historic climate data from Boston in March to answer the question: does March really come "in like a lion, out like a lamb"?
+An infoviz looking at historic climate data from Boston in March to answer the question: does March really come "in like a lion, out like a lamb"?

 ## Created by